WHERE CAMCLOUD STOPS SCALING

 Pure-cloud convenience, multi-site fragility.

-No on-site NVR bridging
+No on-site recorder bridging

 Cameras on the public Internet

 For Camcloud to receive footage, the camera has to be reachable outbound on the Internet.
-No ringfencing architecture between the camera and the cloud.
+No ringfencing between the camera and the cloud.

 Per-camera-per-month pricing